-In the synchronous model with state-keeping third party, there exists no contract signing scheme which is optimistic on agreement with a "sign"-protocol with less than 3 messages in case of agreement and a protocol which needs 3 messages needs at least 3 rounds. ♦
+In the synchronous model, there is no optimistic contract signing scheme with less than 3 messages in the optimistic case and a 3-message protocol needs at least 3 rounds. ♦

-Proof of Theorem 1: Let us assume that there exists an optimistic contract signing scheme which requires three messages in two rounds in case of agreement.
+Proof of Theorem 1: Let us assume that there exists an optimistic contract signing scheme where the optimistic case needs three messages in two rounds.
 In the optimistic phase, one player, say B, sends two messages m{1B} in Round 1 and m{2B} in Round 2.